modelica-3rdparty/Modelica_DeviceDrivers/Resources/Readme.txt

 Some drivers might have a dependency to libraries or source code provided by third parties (see folder "thirdParty").
 These libraries/code may not be distributable by their licence conditions.
-If they are missing, please ensure yourself that you get them or exclude the respective dependent drivers from the build process.
+The build system tries to detect what is available and skips the rest.
+If you want/need the functionality provided by the thirdParty libraries, get the respective libraries and include them as described in "thirdParty" folder.

 * GENERATE DOCUMENTATION USING DOXYGEN